dav1dcg/neuro-notebook-templates/README.md

 # List of Jupyter Notebooks

-To simplify the folder structure of this GitHub repository, I have placed all the example files into the **Example_files** folder.
-Once you create the paths in one notebook, you can paste the necessary files (or all if you clone the repository) into the **Data_examples** folder.
-Then, you can run all the cells of each notebook.
+To simplify the folder structure of this GitHub repository, I have placed all the example files into the **Data_examples** folder.
+If you clone the repository, you can run all the cells of each notebook.

 #### estimation_stats_dabest
 - Estimation statistics using the library [DABEST](https://acclab.github.io/DABEST-python/) by [Ho et al., 2019](https://doi.org/10.1038/s41592-019-0470-3).